A Legacy of Service: 1856 to Present

-We are here to support parents, students and professionals in providing quality educational services to Texas students who are visually impaired, deafblind, and have additional disabilities.
+We are here to support parents, students and professionals in providing quality educational services to Texas students who are visually impaired, DeafBlind, and/or have additional disabilities.
 These students are at the heart of our mission and of our collaboration with parents and ISDs.

 What We Do

-Many years ago, TSBVI was viewed as the place where students with visual impairments went throughout their school years.
+Many years ago, TSBVI was viewed as the place where students with visual impairments lived and learned throughout their school years.
 These students rarely returned to their homes except during the summer months.
 Things have changed a lot since then!
-We now have three programs (Outreach, Short-Term Programs, Comprehensive K-12 Programs) delivering services throughout Texas.
+We now have three programs (Outreach Programs, Short-Term Programs, Comprehensive K-12 Programs) delivering services throughout Texas.
 TSBVI works within a statewide network as partners with local school districts, educational service centers and related agencies.
 We are no longer viewed as a school where a student is likely to spend most of their school career.
 Instead, we offer a range of options to provide support to local educational teams when they request our assistance in educating their students.

 TSBVI Outreach supports families of children with visual impairment and/or deafblindness to access training and resources, and to connect to other families.
-Family training is coordinated as appropriate with the Division for Blind Services from the Department of Assistive and Rehabilitative Services (DARS-DBS and Deafblind Services).
-For more information and to access these services, go to http://www.tsbvi.edu/outreach.
+Family supports and trainings are coordinated as appropriate with the Health and Human Services Commission, Blind Children's Program and the Texas Workforce Commission, Blind Services Program.
+Click here to view a list of Texas Family Resources on DeafBlindness.

 Your student does not need to be enrolled as a TSBVI student in order to benefit from the expertise of our staff.
-Experienced TSBVI Outreach Programs staff members can consult with your local district to help your educational team with recommendations for quality programming.
+Experienced TSBVI educational consultants can work with your local district to help your educational team with recommendations for quality programming.
 Requests must come from the local district and are coordinated with your regional Education Service Center (ESC) vision consultant to ensure long-term follow up.
 Click here to view a map of Texas' Educational Service Centers.

-- The Outreach Program produces original materials, including their On-The-Go eLearning.
-TX SenseAbilities, a quarterly newsletter developed with DARS-DBS, for families and professionals.
-This newsletter is available in print and on the website in both English and Spanish.
-To request a subscription to TX SenseAbilities.
+The Outreach Program produces original materials, including their On-The-Go eLearning.
+TX SenseAbilities, a quarterly newsletter developed with DARS-DBS for families and professionals, is available online and in print, in both English and Spanish.
+Click here to request a subscription to TX SenseAbilities.
 Also available on the website are a wide variety of articles, links, blogs and other distance learning materials..

 There are no costs to the student’s parent for Outreach Program services.
 The student’s local school district may support Outreach services when there are costs associated with training (e.g., registration fees) or to help pay for transportation and related travel costs associated with Outreach visits.

-TSBVI Short-Term Programs includes summer and school-year sessions.
+TSBVI Short-Term Programs includes school-year and summer sessions.

 School Year Short-Term Programs

 Instruction in Short-Term Programs aligns with the current Texas Essential Knowledge and Skills (TEKS) objectives by teaching: